getify/You-Dont-Know-JS/up & going/ch1.md

 As you can see, in both cases the conditional `i <= 9` is `true` for the first 10 iterations (`i` of values `0` through `9`) of either loop form, but becomes `false` once `i` is value `10`.

-The `for` loop has three clauses: the declaration clause (`var i=0`), the conditional test clause (`i <= 9`), and the loop increment clause (`i = i + 1`).
+The `for` loop has three clauses: the initialization clause (`var i=0`), the conditional test clause (`i <= 9`), and the update clause (`i = i + 1`).
 So if you're going to do counting with your loop iterations, `for` is a more compact and often easier form to understand and write.

 There are other specialized loop forms that are intended to iterate over specific values, such as the properties of an object (see Chapter 2) where the implied conditional test is just whether all the properties have been processed.
 The "loop until a condition fails" concept holds no matter what the form of the loop.

 ## Functions

 The phone store employee probably doesn't carry around a calculator to figure out the taxes and final purchase amount.
 That's a task she needs to define once and reuse over and over again.
-Odds are, the company has a checkout register with those "functions" built in.
+Odds are, the company has a checkout register (computer, tablet, etc.) with those "functions" built in.

-Similarly, your program will almost certainly want to break up the code's tasks into reusable pieces.
+Similarly, your program will almost certainly want to break up the code's tasks into reusable pieces, instead of repeatedly repeating yourself repetitiously (pun intended!).
 The way to do this is to define a `function`.

 A function is generally a named section of code that can be "called" by name, and the code inside it will be run each time.
 Consider: